 On human skin, two types of wrinkles develop: static wrinkles and dynamic wrinkles.

 Static wrinkles show themselves at all times; they are usually the result of sun damage and the natural effects of aging.
 Botox has no effect on these wrinkles; dermal fillers are the solution for static wrinkles.

 Dynamic wrinkles, on the other hand, are where Botox kicks butt.
 A dynamic wrinkle forms when the muscle beneath the skin contracts.
 This occurs when we perform certain behaviors such as squinting or frowning.
 Dynamic wrinkles form on the expressive area of the face, the upper third from the eyes upward.

 When injected into the muscle creating the wrinkle, Botox blocks the nerve message being sent from the muscle to the brain.
 The brain doesn’t receive the message to contract the muscle, so the muscle remains relaxed.
 Without the contraction, the wrinkle on the skin (such as crow’s feet or the 11s between the brows) never forms or is noticeably decreased.
 The Botox continues to block the messages for a period of roughly four months when it then becomes inert.

 Botox only has an effect on “dynamic” wrinkles described above.
 These wrinkles form on the upper third of the face.
 If you don’t believe that, try frowning or squinting and feel which muscles engage.
-Botox is effective on crow’s feet, the 11s, and forehead wrinkles.
+Botox is effective on the following areas: